Frequently Asked Questions

 I had been struggling with depression for a long time.
 After lots of counseling and medication I had no where else to turn to but my faith in God.
 My pastor, Matt Hudson, had encouraged me to write about my depression and what the Bible says about it, and overcoming.
 Once I chose to accept that faith in Jesus Christ was the only way I would get the victory, I begin to dig deep into the Word of God and learn what He has to say about the topic.
 Through my research and faith in Jesus, now giving it all to Him, I actually began to see improvement and growth.
 So to answer the question, shortly, my desire to not live depressed forever moved me to write this book so it can help others in the same situations.

 Yes, I had to overcome my own depression in order to write a book on how to overcome depression.
 I had to dig deep inside my psyche and learn what it was about my past and my personality that was keeping me in a constant state of depression.
 This actually became much worse before it was better.
-I had to mentally and emotionally go back to my childhood and my time in the Army as well other times in my life and see exactly what happened and how I perceived that life situation and how i wish to perceive it now as an adult.
+I had to mentally and emotionally go back to my childhood and my time in the Army as well other times in my life and see exactly what happened, and how I perceived those specific life situations and how i wish to perceive it now as an adult.
 I had to do a lot of soul searching per se.

 Writing this book as taught me a lot about authors.
 Writing books is not just about putting words onto paper, or a document.
 Writing a book in tells much more and is harder than it looks.
-I have learned how to outline and the extend of what it means to teach.
+I have learned how to outline and to an extent of what it means to teach.
 It took me over a year to write this little book, not just because I was depressed but I had to learn that even though I can put words on paper, I could not teach someone something I did not know (though many people do that).
 I learned how much of a task it is to actually sit and write.
 The thought process and deep thought it takes is more than a normal thought life.
-I definitely have more appreciation and respect for authors.
+I definitely have more appreciation and respect for authors and those that teach or preach on a regular basis.

 Absolutely, this book is not just Biblical but contains medical and literary references as well.
 Even if you are not a Christian you can take the Bible verses and consider them quotes.
 There are many inspirational quotes that have biblical teachings though they are not biblical scripture.